jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

   the definition only allows one input, and the test sent two

-* I change the first name, then add another name in parentheses so that the call to the :ref:`function<functions>` and its definition match
+* I change the first name, then add another name in parentheses so that the call to the :ref:`function<what is a function?>` and its definition match

   .. code-block:: python
     :lineno-start: 45